Jeremiah 14 – Judgment Upon False Prophets

 Do not leave us!

 b.
-O the Hope of Israel, his Savior in time of trouble, why should You be like a stranger in the land: Having come to God with humility and repentance, now the appeal sought to remind God that He was Israel’s Hope and Savior, and asked Him to not be a stranger to them and their great need.
+O the Hope of Israel, his Savior in time of trouble, why should You be like a stranger in the land: Having come to God with humility and repentance, now the appeal sought to remind God that He was Israel’s Hope and Savior, and asked Him not to be a stranger to them in their great need.

 c.
 Why should You be like a man astonished, like a mighty one who cannot save: With great confidence in God’s power and ability to save, Jeremiah imagined the repentant one appealing to God’s honor in the rescue of His people – that God would show Himself as one who can save.